aardon0466/Portfolio/README.md

 Software Developer, Game Developer, and Animator
 ------------------------------------------------

-I am a senior studying computer science at Florida Polytechnic University with a particular interest in Animation and Game Design & Development
+I am a recent computer science graduate from Florida Polytechnic University with a particular interest in Animation and Game Design & Development

 * 🌍  I'm based in Auburndale, FL
 * ✉️  You can contact me at [ardoncareer@gmail.com](mailto:ardoncareer@gmail.com)